JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 * If there are many differences, put them in their own section right after the introduction.

 Wherever you put the differences, it's helpful to readers if you flag them with "what's new in version x" or something similar.
-Readers who are already familiar with your tool are fishing for the version differences, they don't need the full guide.
+Readers who are already familiar with your tool are fishing for the version differences - they don't need the full guide.

 ## Cross Referencing

 It's helpful to cross reference - with links.
 Do note that the information in your document should be introduced in the order in which a reader is expected to learn it; readers shouldn't have to jump between sections to put the story together.
 Cross-references should therefore link back (to things the reader is expected to have read already), not forward.
 However, there are times when forward referencing is correct:

 * In an introduction, where it allows people to skip to the interesting bits (it functions like a table of contents).
+This is true for all introductions - for the whole doc, for a chapter, for a section or set of instructions - anything.

 * When you're telling people "if x then you can skip to y", giving knowledgeable readers a handy bypass of the beginners' stuff.